Nolinor, the charter flight specialist

 At the end of 2005, on the back of such strong growth, Nolinor moves its maintenance facility from Dorval to Mirabel, where it occupies a 100,000 square-foot hangar with 25,000 square feet for offices and workshops.

-In 2007, two Boeing 737 aircrafts were added to the fleet, allowing the company to offer longer flights and first class on-board service.
+In 2007, two Boeing 737 aircraft were added to the fleet, allowing the company to offer longer flights and first class on-board service.

 One year later, Nolinor furthers its expansion, heading overseas to Africa with a contract for transporting cargo between Libreville and Port Gentil in Gabon.